 2. The application must include a proposal packet (single PDF file), which must consist of the following:

-b) Bibliography (no more than two pages);
+b) Bibliography (no more than one page);

 c) One-page timeline for the expected completion of dissertation writing and defense;

-d) Curriculum Vitae;
+d) One-page Curriculum Vitae;

 e) Officially certified copies of university transcripts;

 f) Completed chapter of the dissertation (neither introduction, nor conclusion);

 g) A reference letter from the dissertation adviser that includes a statement on the viability of the proposed timeline for completion;